deckar01/ratelimit/README.rst

 ratelimit |build| |maintainability|
 ===================================

+This project is a fork of `tomasbasham/ratelimit <https://github.com/tomasbasham/ratelimit>`_ that implements a `sliding log <https://konghq.com/blog/how-to-design-a-scalable-rate-limiting-algorithm/>`_ for correctness and provides persistance via sqlite.
+See the usage section on `Persistence <#persistence>`_ for more details.
+Turning on persistence is highly recommended, especially during development, to ensure rate limits are respected between application restarts.

 APIs are a very common way to interact with web services.
 As the need to consume data grows, so does the number of API calls necessary to remain up to date with data sources.
 However many API providers constrain developers from